 Yet, there is no inevitability that this option will be taken unless general populations actively press for this social progression.
 Those with the greatest stake in the existing system may persist in their efforts largely to confine employment opportunities (and access to infrastructure and productive facilities) to the sphere of capitalist social relations.
 General populations might be persuaded to go along with this state of affairs provided there was sufficient class compromise to ensure that real wages and general living standards rose more or less in line with productivity improvements.

 Nevertheless, with material needs so easily met, the absurdity of such a social relation, in which much of human potentiality can only be expressed on terms acceptable to the capitalist class, may well become increasingly apparent over time.
-For this reason, there are probably grounds for optimism that, ultimately, some kind of basic income scheme or non-monetary type of guaranteed access to material needs and facilities will emerge provided we put our collective foot down and demand it.
-If there had been the political will, it probably could already have happened.
+For this reason, there are probably grounds for optimism provided we put our collective foot down and demand better (and do not annihilate ourselves in the meantime through environmental destruction and war).